Control Anything From Anywhere Buy Now

 Rugged and Waterproof for Long Life in Harsh Conditions

-The box has flanges and screw holes for easy mounting, so that you can put it anywhere.
+The box has screw holes for easy mounting, so that you can put it anywhere.

 Internally Stores Data When Internet is Down